DilipSvs/nuvi/README.md

 ##Analytics##
   - display list
   - seperation of controller, service layer (using Facade pattern)
-  - Data defined in assets / feeds / endpoint.json
+  - Data defined in the folder(assets / feeds / endpoint.json)
   - LESS as CSS preprocessor
   - Sprite used to display icon of social media network
-  - Used mockup data and customisable using real API
+  - Used mockup data to display, which is customisable using real API by changing at endpoint.json

 ##Prerequisites##
   - FF latest version